 For Windows and macOS users, it is recommended to install Docker Desktop.
 Docker Desktop provides a GUI and includes a lot of extra Docker-related services.
 It simplifies Docker management and is suitable for development.
 You can download Docker Desktop from the Docker website.

 For those in development or test environments in Linux, using Docker’s convenience script can be an effective way to install Docker.
-The convenience script is provided by Docker to streamline the Docker installation process on Linux.
+The convenience script is provided by Docker to streamline the installation process on Linux.
 This script automates several steps involved in the installation and can be a quicker setup method for developers who frequently need to install Docker on various systems.

 Please, keep in mind that while this script simplifies the process, it’s always a good practice to review scripts before running them, especially with sudo privileges.
-For production environments, it’s advisable to follow the more detailed installation instructions provided on Docker’s official installation guide to tailor the setup to specific needs and ensure security measures are in place.
+For production environments, it’s advisable to follow the more detailed installation instructions provided on Docker’s official installation guide to tailor the setup to your specific needs and ensure security measures are in place.

 You will use DDEV to manage these Docker containers and simplify your WordPress development workflow.
 DDEV includes tools like Git and Composer within its containers, making it easier to manage your project dependencies and version control.